Invoice Finance Explained

 Invoice finance is a form of borrowing based on what your clients and customers owe to you in the form of unpaid invoices.
 As customers may have up to 90 days or more to pay their debts to your business, this type of financing allows you to unlock cash from these invoices.
 In simple terms, you ‘sell’ your unpaid invoice at a discount, receiving the remaining balance after payment.

-With invoice finance, some of these funds become available as soon as invoices are raised, solving short term cash flow concerns.
+With invoice finance, some of these funds become available as soon as invoices are raised, solving short-term cash flow concerns.
 You can use the funds raised from invoice financing for a variety of purposes, from paying employees and suppliers to funding business growth initiatives.
 In this way, it can be seen as an alternative method of business funding compared to more traditional business loans and overdrafts.

 How does invoice financing work?

-The way invoice finance works depends on the type of agreement, but in general it will involve the following process:
+The way invoice finance works depends on the type of agreement, but in general, it will involve the following process:

 • You invoice your clients and customers as normal and pass the invoice details to your invoice finance provider